uit-hdl/chatbot-for-mental-health/src/research/overseers/files/prompt-completed/prompt_completed.md

 # Actual content to evaluate

-user_message("I still dont understand what is meant by 3 in 5 people...")
+user_message("What do you mean 3 in 5 people will improve?
+I still dont understand")

 source("# Who should I tell?